apache/parquet-java/parquet_cascading.md

 In the above example Name is a thrift class that extends TBase.
 Under the hood parquet will generate a schema from the thrift class to decode the data.

-The thrift class is actually *optional* to inititilize a ParquetTBaseScheme when the data is written as Thrift records in Parquet.
-When writing thrift records to pareuet format, the Thrift class of the records is stored as metadata in the footer of the parquet file.
+The thrift class is actually *optional* to initialize a ParquetTBaseScheme when the data is written as Thrift records in Parquet.
+When writing thrift records to parquet format, the Thrift class of the records is stored as meta-data in the footer of the parquet file.
 Therefore when reading the file, if a thrift class is not explicitly provided, Parquet will use the class name stored in the footer as the thrift class.

 ### Write Thrift Records to Parquet
 [ParquetTbaseScheme](https://github.com/Parquet/parquet-mr/blob/master/parquet-cascading/src/main/java/parquet/cascading/ParquetTBaseScheme.java) can also be used by a sink.
-When used as a sink, the Thrift class of the the records being written must be *expliclitly* provided.
+When used as a sink, the Thrift class of the records being written must be *explicitly* provided.

 `
 Scheme sinkScheme = new ParquetTBaseScheme(Name.class);